TITO-TRAINING/Bao_Pham/README.md

 # TARGET:

-- Apply CSS
+- Apply HTML,CSS
-- Responsive web design
+- Responsive web design: web design and development will respond to any user's device and environment according to device screen size and size criteria.

 # TECHNICAL STACKS